ARCCSS-extremes/climpact/README.md

 *runApp()*

-* In Linux/MacOS: cd to the climpact-master directory created in step 1, then open R in a terminal window and run the following two commands;
+* In Linux/MacOS: cd to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) in a terminal window and run the following two commands;

 *library(shiny)*